Updated April 21, 2020 and 4/11/21

-And sometimes AS’s don’t understand that NT’s like to hear some truths over and over like “I love you.”
+And sometimes ND’s don’t understand that NT’s like to hear some truths over and over like “I love you.”
 Just tell them.
 Say “I want you to tell me you love me at least three times every day.
 It makes me happy to hear it.”
 Okay.
 No sweat.
-Your AS will probably have no idea why it is necessary, but if it makes you happy, fine.
+Your ND will probably have no idea why it is necessary, but if it makes you happy, fine.
 He or she will work it into their daily routine.

 This is a hotly debated topic in the comments section.
 Refinements, of course, are necessary but would make up a much larger post.
 I’ll get to writing another specific post on this topic of lying and truth-telling.
 Stay tuned, but for now, read the comments below.
 The readers are very helpful in teasing out the nuance.

-Does this mean that no AS ever had a sexual affair?
+Does this mean that no ND ever had a sexual affair?
 Or that if they have an affair, it means you weren’t nice enough to them?

-But having to deal with people, especially relating intimately, takes a lot of work for an AS.
+But having to deal with people, especially relating intimately, takes a lot of work for a ND.
 In some ways, it is like your dentist wondering if you’ll be sneaking off getting an optional root canal with another dentist.

-“Why?” the AS might ask.
+“Why?” the ND might ask.
 “Why would anyone voluntarily do that?”

 It is hard enough having one intimate partner.
-Juggling two is just ridiculous, from an AS point of view.
+Juggling two is just ridiculous, from an ND point of view.

-Loyalty is really an under-acknowledged virtue and good reason to love an Aspie.
-If an AS falls in love with you, they will remain as steadfast and true as any canine companion (no insult intended).
+Loyalty is really an under-acknowledged virtue and good reason to love a Neurodivergent.
+If an ND falls in love with you, they will remain as steadfast and true as any canine companion (no insult intended).

 It stuns a loving NT, once they realize this.
-There are many, many adult AS’s who are undiagnosed and struggling in their relationship.
+There are many, many adult NDs who are undiagnosed and struggling in their relationship.
 All of those years of fighting and angry accusations were misguided, and the NT’s expectations were unrealistic, many even fantastically so.

 It is why I have such a powerful desire to work with these couples: the unnecessary heartache is enormous.